Y-digital-Asia/Y-digital-Asia-website/content/approach.en.md

     discuss showcase references and define AI opportunities that add value to your business.
 - text: We start with why.
-Our digital transformation experts will acquire a deep understanding of your ambition, business, customers, and way of wor- king.
-They will assist you in adding the potential of AI to your mid- and longer-term strategy and develop a strategic roadmap with ambitious, high-potential AI initiatives.
+Our digital transformation experts will acquire a deep understanding of your ambition, business, customers, and way of working.
+They will assist you in adding the potential of AI to your medium-term and longer-term strategy and develop a strategic roadmap with ambitious, high-potential AI initiatives.
 - text: This stage we will convert high potential AI-initiatives into solid business cases and concrete projects.
 We invite you to our Y.design lab, where we generate ideas and develop prototypes together.
 The most valuable ideas will be elaborated,